cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 Redemption fees are based on the `baseRate` state variable, which is dynamically updated.
 The `baseRate` increases with each redemption, and exponentially decays according to time passed since the last redemption (half-life of 6 hours).

-Upon each redemption of x USDN: `baseRate` is decayed based on time passed since the last fee event and incremented by an amount proportional to the fraction of the total USDN supply to be redeemed, i.e. `x/total_bold_supply`
+Upon each redemption of x USND: `baseRate` is decayed based on time passed since the last fee event and incremented by an amount proportional to the fraction of the total USND supply to be redeemed, i.e. `x/total_bold_supply`

 The redemption fee percentage is given by `min (0.5%  + baseRate, 100%)`.